What Is an Apartment Lease Agreement?

 No. You do not need a lawyer to write your rental agreement.
 You can write yours as long as it has the necessary information needed to enforce the terms and conditions.
 It should also be compliant with the State laws where the property belongs to.

 According to Stack Exchange, unless otherwise stated in your state laws, you are obligated to pay the monthly rent continuously until the lease ends.
 The landlord, however, is legally obligated to rent the property out as soon as possible.
+Just make sure to ask for a rent receipt always.

 Yes, according to Realtor, if you think your landlord is trying to evict you illegally, you may remain on the property and sue them.
 If you are already evicted from the property, the court may ask your landlord to reimburse you the costs incurred stemming from the illegal eviction.